andrewsantarin/gulp-build-tool/README.md

 Each entry in, for example, `jsConfigs`, compiles a certain collection of files in the order you provide to produce a bundle.
 Add more configuration entries to get more bundled files.
 This is particularly useful if you need to split your code into smaller bundled chunks.

 ### Scripts
 - `npm run build:dev` : Runs your project scripts in development mode.
 Runs watchers in the background.
+Stop the watcher process by hitting `Ctrl`+`C`.
 - `npm run build:prod` : Runs your project scripts in production mode.